 I began to experiment with food.
 If I ate something that made me feel bloated and lethargic, I eliminated it from my diet.
 If I ate something that made me feel great and energetic, I kept it in my repertoire.
 It didn't take me long to realize that any time I ate meat and dairy my energy levels declined, and any time I ate whole plant foods I felt invincible.

-I have now been eating a (mostly) whole food vegan diet for a year and a half.
+I have now been eating a (mostly) whole food plant-based diet for a year and a half.
 My life has changed.
 EVERYTHING has gotten better!
 And to be clear, the only thing in my life I changed was what I choose to shove down my yapper.
 Here's 12 incredible things that happened:

 My digestion has completely changed.
 During my smoothie experiment, I lost 7 pounds!
 I shit you not (pun intended).
 7 pounds!
 I used to make 1-2 trips to the bathroom daily, but now it's more like 3-5.
 Why?
 When you eat whole plant foods, it's very easy for your body to digest them.
 When you eat meat and dairy, it can take a week or more to fully digest.
 Did you know the average American is walking around with over a week's worth of food in them!